QED-92/cyber-security/modules/sql-injections/sql-injections.md

 -- Example
 INSERT INTO logins (username, password) VALUES('admin', 'p@ssw0rd');
 ```

+In the example above, unspecified columns must either allow `NULL` values or have default values defined.

 The `SELECT` statement is used to retrieve data from tables.